sf-wdi-19-20/modules/w7_d4_2_testing/README.md

 ### FFaker

 FFaker generates random data for us!
-We can use it to create fake data for tests.  `Faker::Name.first_name` generates a fake first name.  `Faker::Internet.email` generates a fake email.
-To see more that Ffaker can do, check out the [Ffaker docs](@TODO link).
+We can use it to create fake data for tests.
+For example, `FFaker::Name.first_name` generates a fake first name.  `FFaker::Internet.email` generates a fake email.
+To see more that FFaker can do, check out the [FFaker docs](http://www.rubydoc.info/github/emmanueloga/ffaker/FFaker) and/or this [handy FFaker cheatsheet](http://ricostacruz.com/cheatsheets/ffaker.html).

 ### Testing Models